BrunoBob/Camera_calibration/README.md

-# Camera_calibration
+# Camera calibration

 This is a software made for a recruitment test.
 The goal is to have a program that take as input an image with a calibration A4 paper in it.
-The user can then click on the 4 corner of the paper and the programm will compute the position of the camera in the real worl coordinate by using the camera parameter.
+The user can then click on the 4 corner of the paper and the programm will compute the position of the camera in the real world coordinate by using the camera parameters.

 ## Installation
 ### Requirement
-* C++17
 * opencv
 * cmake
 * gtest